 We're continuing to invest in creating sustainable training and employment opportunities and are delighted to have welcomes 26 new apprentices to the team.

-Dedicated to supporting people in its local community into productive, long-term training and employment, HMS has worked throughout the Coronavirus pandemic to increase the availability of apprenticeships in Liverpool, St Helens and Warrington to counteract the adverse impact lockdown had on young people and the opportunities they could access.
+Dedicated to supporting people in our local communities into productive, long-term training and employment, we have worked throughout the Coronavirus pandemic to increase the availability of apprenticeships in Liverpool, St Helens and Warrington to counteract the adverse impact lockdown had on young people and the opportunities they could access.

-As an organisation with many former apprentices now in managerial and leadership roles, including Managing Director, Paul Worthington, HMS knows the importance of giving a young person their first step onto their chosen career path.
+As an organisation with many former apprentices now in managerial and leadership roles, including Managing Director, Paul Worthington, we know the importance of giving a young person their first step onto their chosen career path.